London Borough of Lambeth

 There is a 20% discount for accredited landlords and members of certain professional bodies.
 It’s good to see accredited landlords being rewarded in this way and so you may wish to consider joining the London Landlord Accreditation Scheme or another recognised organisation to benefit.

-The fees were correct as of April 2023 but could be subject to change in the future.
-You can view the fees in full on the council’s website.
+The fees were correct as of December 2024 but could be subject to change in the future.
+You can view the HMO licensing fees on the council’s website here and the selective licensing fees here.

 It is important to remember that submitting a licence application is only the start of the licence approval process.
 To help landlords understand what happens next, we have published a free guide here.